bilalbhojani24/monorepo/apps/o11y/README.md

 3. checkout branch `testops_static_data`
 4. start api-mocker

-## receiving pusher updates on local with staging api
+## Receiving pusher updates on local with staging api
 - add `54.160.231.205 pusher-local.bsstag.com` entry to etc/hosts

+## Raising jira issue from local and staging
+- Make sure you are connected to AWS VPN
+- open [this URL](https://integrations-preprod.bsstag.com/request/set-railsapp-host?namespace=devtestops) in browser to set rails namespace to `devtestops` for authentication
+- That all :party: